 The Dominican Republic is friendly and welcoming, but suffers from a high crime rate, ranging from opportunistic crime like bag-snatching and pick-pocketing, to violent crime.

 There have been a number of incidents in Santo Domingo where foreigners have been mugged at gunpoint during the daytime while walking in residential districts.

 Take particular care in remote areas, especially at night.
-If you leave your hotel complex, don’t wear expensive jewellery or carry large amounts of cash or expensive items like smart phones or cameras on the street.
+Don’t wear expensive jewellery or carry large amounts of cash or expensive items like smart phones or cameras on the street.
 Use a hotel safe whenever possible.
-Don’t leave your bags or other possessions on chairs or tables when sitting in outside restaurants or bars.
-If you’re attacked, don’t resist.
+Don’t leave your bags or other possessions on chairs or tables in restaurants or bars.
+If you’re attacked or mugged, don’t resist.

 If you lose your passport or it is stolen, get a police report before contacting the British Embassy.
-The Tourist Police (POLITUR) can be contacted on the free telephone number 1-809-200-3500.
+The Tourist Police (CESTUR) can be contacted on the free telephone number 1-809-200-3500.

 Lifeguards may not be present at swimming pools or on beaches and safety and rescue equipment may not be available.

-The sea can be dangerous during the tropical storm season.
+The sea can be dangerous, especially during the tropical storm season (June-November).
 Seek local advice about sea conditions and warning systems and follow instructions.

 Don’t go into the water if you’re under the influence of alcohol or other substances.